-This section provides information on how to make the AC connections to the inverter using the correct AC wire size and corresponding overcurrent protection.
+This section provides information on how to hardwire AC output connections to the inverter using the correct AC wire size and overcurrent protection.

 2.5.1 Pre-AC Wiring Requirements

 WARNING: DO NOT connect the inverter's output to an AC power source.
 This could cause severe damage to the inverter and is not covered under warranty.